 The kit includes the liner base, the coat hardener, colored tint and a spray gun with a regulator.
 The amount covers an estimated 200 sq ft at 10 ml thick.
 That’s a lot of material for you.
 If you don’t need as much or need more, Custom Shop offers other liner colors and amounts ranging from 0.21 gallons to 1.75!

-- The sticky and relatively thick bedliner coating sticks to a variety of surfaces, broadening the use of this diy bedliner.
+- The sticky and relatively thick bed liner coating sticks to a variety of surfaces, broadening the use of this DIY bed liner.

 - The bed liner is waterproof, UV resistant and can endure all weather conditions while dampening sound.

-4 – Dupli-Color BAK 2010 Bed Armor DIY Truck Bed Liner
+4 – Dupli-Color BAK 2010 Bed Armor DIY Truck Bed Liner – Toughest (Kevlar)

-Nothing will make this covering flake, chip or peel and it adheres to metal, wood, glass and concrete.
+Nothing will make this liner flake, chip or peel and it can be used on surfaces like metal, wood, and concrete.